pbeza/praca-magisterska/doc/man/myscm-cli.man.1.md

     and `A` is integer representing current state of the system which can be obtained by running application with `--print-ver` option.

-\--update=[*IP_ADDR*]
+\--update=[*HOST*]
-:   Update system image by downloading it from the client identified by IP
+:   Update mySCM system image by downloading it from *HOST* (which can be
-    address *IP_ADDR* or from randomly chosen client from set of peers loaded from configuration file (if *IP_ADDR* is not present).
+    peer's IP or hostname) or, if *HOST* is not specified, from randomly chosen client from *PeersList* variable read from configuration file.
 Connection is being established using protocol defined by `--protocol` option or by configuration file if `--protocol` option is not present.
 Downloaded file is saved in `/var/myscm-cli/myscm-img.A.B.tar.gz` where `A` and `B` are non-negative integers referring to the current and target system version